MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 ## Before you begin

 - Email profiles are deployed for the user who enrolled the device.
-To configure the email profile, Intune uses the Azure Active Directory (AD) properties in the email profile of the user during enrollment.
+To configure the email profile, Intune uses the Azure Active Directory (Azure AD) properties in the email profile of the user during enrollment.
+The email app your organization uses must support Azure ID identities.

 - Email is based on identity and user settings.
 Email profiles are typically assigned to user groups, not device groups.
 Some considerations: